klonyyy/MCUViewer-docs/documentation/FAQ/FAQ.md

    - MCUViewer free limits the number of simultaneously sampled trace channels to 5.

 Paid tiers remove these limitations, enabling you to sample more signals.
 They also include full support and prioritized bug fixes for you and your team.
 MCUViewer Standard is offered at a lower price point, tailored for startups and small organizations (up to 5 employees), while MCUViewer Enterprise is designed for larger organizations and is priced on a per-case basis.
+Please contact us at contact@mcuviewer.com to learn more.

 ## Variable Viewer